juicedata/juicefs/docs/en/cache_management.md

 Reading the same file in JuiceFS repeatedly will be extremely fast, with milliseconds latency and gigabytes throughput.

-Write cache in the kernel is not enabled in the current JuiceFS client, all write operations from the application will be passed from FUSE to client directly.
-It is suggested to make proper optimization in the application layer, such as cached writing to avoid performance penalty caused by frequent writing.
+Write cache in the kernel is not enabled by default.
+Start from [Linux kernel 3.15](https://github.com/torvalds/linux/commit/4d99ff8f12e), FUSE supports ["writeback-cache mode"](https://www.kernel.org/doc/Documentation/filesystems/fuse-io.txt), which means the `write()` syscall can often complete very fast.
+You could enable writeback-cache mode by `-o writeback_cache` option when run `juicefs mount` command.
+It's recommended enable it when write very small data (e.g. 100 bytes) frequently.

 ### Read Cache in Client